Macau: Government and politics

 The territory's jurisdictional independence is most apparent in its immigration and taxation policies.
 The Identification Department issues passports for permanent residents which differ from those issued by the mainland or Hong Kong, and the region maintains a regulated border with the rest of the country.
 All travellers between Macau and China and Hong Kong must pass border controls, regardless of nationality.
 Chinese citizens resident in mainland China do not have the right of abode in Macau and are subject to immigration controls.
 Public finances are handled separately from the national government, and taxes levied in Macau do not fund the central authority.

 The Macao Garrison is responsible for the region's defence.
 Although the Chairman of the Central Military Commission is supreme commander of the armed forces, the regional government may request assistance from the garrison.
 Macau residents are not required to perform military service and the law also has no provision for local enlistment, so its defence force is composed entirely of nonresidents.

 The State Council and the Ministry of Foreign Affairs handle diplomatic matters, but Macau retains the ability to maintain separate economic and cultural relations with foreign nations.
 The territory negotiates its own trade agreements and actively participates in supranational organisations, including agencies of the World Trade Organization and United Nations.
 The regional government maintains trade offices in Greater China and other nations.

+Public political demonstrations in Macau are generally rare.